Notes on Working With Aluminum Honeycomb

 Most repairs can be made with CA....just align carefully and glue the broken pieces back together.
 Once they are secured to the knife tang, they will not separate again.
 For the best joint possible, use the thinnest CA you can...if you have something that requires 'gap filling' CA, please contact me to discuss alternatives.

 (CA is also great for filling voids or sealing bark inclusions in burl wood.)

 If you have damage that looks like it is going to take more than a little superglue, or, if after having a problem you have no confidence that there won't be further damage or problems, please call me to discuss possible repair, replacement or refund.
 Especially if it's a knife for a client - I understand you might be hesitant to send it out to a customer and THEN have it break again....that's why I offer this 'easy' return policy.

 Finally, maybe you, yourself have damaged the scales or drilled a hole in the wrong spot or some stupid thing or another...I know I have...plenty of times There are a lot of things I can help with, so please contact me to discuss, even if you feel like the 'mistake' was your own 'fault'.

 As a consumer, I have been screwed many times by merchants who just didn't seem to committed to doing the right thing and I vowed that if I was in charge, things would be different.
-Well, I AM in charge here, and I am committed to doing the right thing every single time, which means if there's a problem with anything you bought from me, I am going to work with you to resolve it one way or the other.
+Well, I AM in charge here, and I am committed to doing the right thing every single time, which means if there's a problem with anything you bought from me, I am going to work with you to resolve it to YOUR satisfaction.